“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “I said be quiet.”

-In that same rich and rough, for-her-ears-only voice, he added, “Or else I’ll haul your sweet ass out of here and turn you over my knee.”
+In that same rich and rough, for-her-ears-only voice, he went on.
+“Or else I’ll haul your sweet ass out of here and turn you over my knee.”

 For the first time in her life, she was rendered speechless.